S.Korea Dual Citizenship Amendment Bill announced in April is Similar to the U.S. Citizenship Act.

 If children born in Japan or Korea are abandoned or their parents are stateless, they will receive Korean citizenship.

-Global Migration in Asia foreshadowed by the Revised Korean Dual Nationality Act; Not necessary to renounce origin citizenship
+Global Migration in Asia foreshadowed by the Revised Korean Dual Nationality Act (Amendment Bill announced in April 2021); Not necessary to renounce origin citizenship.

 Obtaining Korean citizenship gives you access to a modern metropolis that offers an amazing quality of life, and Korea allows children born abroad to automatically hold both their country of birth and their parents' passports.There are several main options for living in Korea as an investor.
 Applicant can get a Korean residence by starting a business, investing in a business or a real estate, or in government funds.
 Korea does not have citizenship program by investment, but investment over a certain amount can lead to permanent residency directly in the early stages of immigration.